Calls (film): Production

-In September 2019, it was revealed that the television soap opera actress V. J. Chitra would make her film acting debut.
-Chitra signed on to appear in her first Kollywood film role in mid-2019 through Calls.
+In September 2019, it was revealed that the television actress V. J. Chitra would make her film acting debut.
+Chitra signed on to appear in her first Tamil film role in mid-2019 through Calls.
 She was cast in the role of a business process outsourcing professional.
 Principal photography commenced in mid-2019 and wrapped in March 2020.

-The filmmaker J. Sabarish initially planned to cast Riythvika in the lead role but he later changed his mind after noticing Riythvika taking part in the second edition of Bigg Boss Tamil.
+The filmmaker J. Sabarish initially planned to cast Riythvika in the lead role but he later changed his mind after noticing Riythvika taking part in the second season of the Tamil reality series Bigg Boss.
 He then insisted to cast either Mahima Nambiar or Arthana Binu but both of them had reportedly turned down the offer.
-Sabarish finalized on VJ Chitra, who rose to limelight and prominence following her breakthrough performance through Star Vijay's television soap opera Pandian Stores.
+Sabarish finalised on Chitra, who rose to limelight and prominence following her breakthrough performance through Star Vijay's television soap opera Pandian Stores.

 Release

 The film initially supposed to have its theatrical release in July 2020 but it was postponed due to the COVID-19 pandemic.
 The filmmakers later confirmed the theatrical release of the film on 26 February 2021 and unveiled the official trailer of the film on 29 January 2021.
-It also marks the posthumous release of actress V. J. Chitra who died on 9 December 2020.
+It also marks the only film appearance of Chitra, who died two months before the film's release.

 Reception

-A critic from The Times of India Samayam gave the film a rating of 1 1/2 out of 5.
+Shameena Parveen from Samayam gave the film a rating of 1 1/2 out of 5.
+Maalai Malar praised Chitra's performance but felt the other characters were uninteresting, and the director failed to clearly explain the point he was trying to make through the screenplay.
+Thinkal Menon of The Times of India wrote, "Despite an earnest performance from Chitra and Sriranjini, the movie turns out to be a hotchpotch of weak characters and unproductive sub-plots".